So, I try to buy a new power supply from a computer supplier (let’s say they are called Tell Computers).

 “No. We can’t change the address because you paid by credit card.”

 “But here’s the problem.
 I am not at home during the day anymore.
-You don’t deliver evenings, weekend and you don’t have a collection point.”
+You don’t deliver evenings and weekends, and you don’t have a collection point.”

 “Can’t help you.
 Sorry.”